chiubaca/notes/permanent-notes/remix-basics.md

 - File based routing works different to Next.js.
 You can the name of the file will correspond the route its on and will only render if it matches.
 This _must_ be using in conjuction with the `Outlet` component

+- Remix projects will have `.server` and `.client` file extension names .
+These are not just naming conventions but also are hints to the Remix compiler to prevent server code leaking into client side code and vice versa.
+It can help with tree shaking.

 References
 - [20220717](../fleeting-notes/20220717.md)